avancemos/Logo-ID/README.md

 5. Select the device and hit `next`.
 Read over all the information on the screen, name the device, and hit next.
 6. Genymotion will download all the require files.
 Depending on your internet speed this might take a while
 7. Once done, select the new device from the menu and hit `run` or `ctrl+l`
-8. The simulation should launch and you should be all set.
+8. The simulation should launch

 ### Install the Snapseed APK on the VM